Frequently asked questions.

 On the back of your insurance card, you’ll find a member services phone number.
 Call this number and let the representative know you want to see an “out-of-network behavioral health provider.”
 Ask about your out-of-network benefits and they’ll tell you if you have any coverage and explain what’s included.
 For example, you might need to meet a deductible first, or your benefits might be available right away.
 Be sure to ask what percentage or amount of your sessions will be covered, and how to submit your paperwork or Superbill for reimbursement.
 Usually, it’s as simple as uploading the Superbill to an online portal.

-I don’t accept Medicare or Medicare Advantage plans.
-Your Medicare Advantage plan may state that you have out of network benefits.
-However, as an “opt-out” clinician, neither of us can seek Medicare reimbursement, and Medicare requires that we both sign a form acknowledging this.
+No, you can not receive any reimbursement from Medicare for my services even if your Medicare plan states that you have out of network benefits.
+As an “opt-out” clinician, Medicare has stated that neither of us can seek Medicare reimbursement and we are required to sign a Medicare form acknowledging this.
 If Medicare is your primary insurance but you have a secondary private insurance (like Blue Cross), that secondary insurance may offer out-of-network benefits.
 Please contact the secondary insurance for more information.

 Ready for the next step?
 Reach out here.